RougeForge/RogueForge/README.md

 # RogueForge

-Forged for Gamers.
-Built for Freedom.
+**Forged for Gamers.
+Built for Freedom.**

-Rogue Forge is an open-source project focused on building tools and technologies that improve gaming, especially on Linux and SteamOS.
+Rogue Forge is an open-source gaming technology project focused on building software and, in the future, exploring hardware solutions for gamers.

+## Mission

+Build gaming technology that puts players first.

-## Our Vision
+## Vision

 - Linux-first
-- Open source
+- Open Source
 - Performance-focused
-- Built for gamers
+- Community-driven

+## Current Projects

+- 🌐 Rogue Forge Website
+- ⚡ Rogue Forge Optimizer (Coming Soon)

-This project is currently in its early research and development stage.
+This project is currently in the research and development stage.